 - More heavily discounted: Has been on the market for longer (launched in February 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the GX8 comes out slightly ahead of the E-M5 II (3 : 2 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GX8 comes out slightly ahead of the E-M5 II (4 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make a corresponding selection in the search boxes below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

 - Canon 1200D vs Leica D-LUX Typ 109

 - Canon 1D Mark II vs Olympus E-M5

 - Canon 7D II vs Sony A7